shahzaibkhalid/mern-app-generator/README.md

 ```

 This will produce a ready-to-deploy version of your application in `deploy` folder.
-Now you can deploy your application by running few commands:
+Now you can deploy your application by running few handful commands:

 ```sh
 cd deploy